VDarius-IT/Centralize_backup_and_disaster_recovery_/README.md

     *   RPO Compliance Tracker
     *   Backup Duration & Data Size Trends
     *   Storage Capacity
-    `[TODO: Add a screenshot of your main Grafana dashboard here.
-This is very impactful!]`

 *   **Prometheus Alerts**: Alerting rules are defined in `prometheus/alert.rules.yml`.
 Key alerts include:
     *   `BackupJobFailed`: Triggers if a backup job fails.